thomas-spriggs/cbmc/doc/architectural/goto-program-transformations.md

 ### String Abstraction

 This (optional) transformation pass adds tracking of length of C strings.
 It is switched on by the `--string-abstraction` command line option.
+This changes made by this pass are documented as part of the documentation for the \ref string_abstractiont class.
+The implementation of this pass is called via the
+\ref string_abstraction(goto_modelt &, message_handlert &) function.

 _Predecessor pass is [Adjust Float Expressions]._